udexon/EMYL/E003_Online_Tipping.md

 #### (Non)-Adoption of Cryptocurrencies

 Datong Token immediately solves the adoption problem of cryptocurrencies.
-In order for a particular cryptocurrency to be useful, by definition, the sender and the recipient both have to create a personal account for the cryptocurrency concerned.
+Conventionally, the sender and the recipient both have to create a personal account for the cryptocurrency concerned.
+This has become the biggest obstacle for users to adopt cryptocurrencies as well as any transactional systems.

 In Datong Token, the mechanisms involved in a cryptocurrency transaction are broken down to the bare minimum.
 In the scenario described above for payment using Datong Token, the sender and recipient do not need to create personal accounts on Datong system.